aws-amplify/amplify-js/docs/media/quick_start.md

 # Getting Started

-AWS Amplify provides the foundation for your cloud-powered mobile and web apps.
-AWS Amplify includes a JavaScript library for your Web and React Native projects, a style guide including UI components, and the Amplify CLI toolchain for hosting and for managing backends in the AWS cloud.
-The goal of this guide is to build or integrate an app with AWS Amplify.
-Use the drop-down menu in the top right to choose the framework that you want to work with.
+This page is a guide to quickly build a cloud-powered mobile or web app with AWS Amplify.
+AWS Amplify includes:
+- a JavaScript library with support for React Native and web frameworks including React, Angular, and Ionic
+- a style guide including UI components
+- the Amplify CLI with support for managing the serverless backend, web hosting, and codegen

+Use the drop-down menu at the top right of this page to choose the framework for your app.

-## Step 1.
+## Step 0.
 Set up your Development Environment

-Install the Amplify CLI for building the serverless backend for your app.
-If you have already installed the CLI, skip ahead to [Step 2.
-Create a New Project](#step-2-create-a-new-project).
+Install the Amplify CLI.
+If you have already installed the CLI, skip ahead to [Step 1.
+Create a New App](#step-1-create-a-new-app).

 - <a href="https://portal.aws.amazon.com/billing/signup?redirect_url=https%3A%2F%2Faws.amazon.com%2Fregistration-confirmation#/start" target="_blank">Sign up for an AWS Account</a>
 - Install <a href="https://nodejs.org/en/download/" target="_blank">Node.js®</a> and <a href="https://www.npmjs.com/get-npm" target="_blank">npm</a> if they are not already on your machine.